 401(k) plans are “effortless” in a sense.
-Your contributions are deducted from your paycheck and go directly into your retirement account.
-It’s automatic and the contributions are made with pre-tax dollars, so you may not even miss the money.
-Use our paycheck impact tool to see how little impact contributions may have on your take-home pay.
+Your contributions are deducted from your paycheck pre-tax and go directly into your retirement account.
+Try our paycheck impact tool to see what little effect contributions may have on your take-home pay.

 Take the company match

-Many companies will match a certain percentage of your contribution to your 401(k).
-That’s like getting free money just for participating in your retirement plan.
-Don’t miss out – consider contributing at least enough to get the full match from your company.
+Some companies will match a certain percentage of your contribution to your 401(k).
+This is almost like getting a free return on what you contribute to the plan.
+Don’t miss out!
+Consider contributing at least enough to get the full match from your employer.

 Get the tax benefit

-With a traditional 401(k) plan, your contributions are tax-deferred, which means you don’t pay taxes on the money in your account until you take it out – usually, when you’re retired.
-You may be in a lower tax bracket then.
+In a traditional 401(k) plan, your contributions are tax-deferred.
+This means you’re not taxed on the money you’ve put in until you take it out – usually, when you’re retired.
+And by then, you might be in a lower tax bracket.

 Take full advantage of the tax-deferral in a traditional 401(k) by contributing the maximum amount allowed by your company.
 Check with your employer for limits and details.
-Please keep in mind that all investing involves market risk, including the possible loss of principal.
+Please remember that all investing involves market risk, including the possible loss of principal.

 If you contribute the same amount of money to your 401(k) regularly, you’re using an investment strategy called “dollar cost averaging.”
 This method averages out the price you pay for the investments in your account, so you’re buying more when the price is lower and less when the price is higher.
-Although dollar cost averaging is a good method for long-term investing without worrying about market fluctuations.
+It’s a good method for long-term investing without worrying about market fluctuations.
 But remember, investing involves market risk, including the possible loss of principal.
 You can always talk to an advisor to learn more.

 Understand plan fees

 There are fees and expenses associated with retirement plans.
-If you have a retirement plan with Nationwide, you can look up fees for your plan, find a comparison of investment options and review a glossary of investment terms.
+If you have a Nationwide retirement plan, you can look up the fees for your plan, find a comparison of investment options and review a glossary of investment terms.

 Choose your investments

-You decide how your money is invested inside your 401(k).
+You decide how your money is invested within your 401(k).
 Talk to your investment professional about the best investment strategy to help you reach your retirement goals.